FrankieChik/ProjectforProgramming/README.md

   In contrast, the numbers of publications in the first six years are drastically lower than the numbers in 2008-2009.
 For instance, 2001 only contains one documents.

 ## Preprocessing Data
+The bibliography I created also tells me that many of the articles are related to ecology and biology.
+However, what particular topics this corpus contains?
+In order to figure out the hidden topics in my corpus, I would first need to clean the texts.
+1. Cleaning the texts
+  hjhj
 <>